artiecannv/README-gen/README.md

 ## Installation

-No steps required to install my project!
+In the terminaal, npm install will be needed for the packages.

 ## Usage

-I will be using this for all of my next projects, whether class-based or not.
+I will be using this for every one of my projects in the future, whether with class or not

 Remember to add your screenshot!

 ## Credits

-N/A
+None for this project.

 Remember to link github profiles of any collaborators Remember to link tutorials as well